-Things to do in Napier.
+Things to Do in Napier for Backpackers

 Sunshine, wine, funky architecture, cycling, mountain biking, walks, Maori history… There’s certainly more to the Hawke’s Bay city of Napier than meets the eye.
-Most backpackers when they hear about Napier they think “that Art Deco place”.
-But Napier has so much more… Not only is the city centre a treat with photo-worthy Art Deco architecture, but who can resist the lure of Napier’s beaches well connected with cycle trails and walking tracks?
+Most backpackers when they hear about Napier they think “that Art Deco place” but Napier has so much more… Not only is the city centre a treat with photo-worthy Art Deco architecture, but who can resist the lure of Napier’s beaches well connected with cycle trails and walking tracks?
 Many nights have been enjoyed with fish and chips and ice cream on the beach watching the sunset.
 Napier is also a great base for exploring Hawke’s Bay’s hikes, mountain biking and beaches.

 Art Deco Architecture in Napier

 Major earthquakes in New Zealand are few and far between.
 Although they have savaged some cities in New Zealand, Napier is an example of making the most of a bad situation by rebuilding possibly the coolest and quirkiest city in New Zealand in terms of architecture.
 After the 7.8 magnitude earthquake in 1931, Napier has been rebuilt as the “Art Deco Capital of New Zealand”.
-The Stripped Classical, Spanish Mission and Art Deco architecture provide the perfect excuse to simply walk around the city centre and snap up some unique architectural photos.Napier has 140 Art Deco buildings, with some of the best examples down Emerson, Tennyson and Hastings Streets.
-The Daily Telegraph building and Municipal Theatre on Tennyson Street are a must-see, as well as the National Tobacco Company offices on the corner of Ossian Street in Ahuriri.To really get into the swing of the Art Deco era, time your visit to Napier with the Tremains Art Deco Weekend (usually in mid-February).
-Get to a $2 store or op-shop, buy yourself some period clothing, and join in on the celebrations.
+The Stripped Classical, Spanish Mission and Art Deco architecture provide the perfect excuse to simply walk around the city centre and snap up some unique architectural photos.

-Walking and cycling in Napier
+Walking and Cycling in Napier

 If you have your own vehicle, you can access some stunning walks all within reasonable driving distance from Napier.
-Just check out10 Wonderful Walks in Hawke’s Bayfor more information.
+Just check out 10 Wonderful Walks in Hawke’s Bay for more information.
 For something a little closer to the city, check out the Otarara Pa Reserve.
 This is a real dose of Maori history on this one-hour walk exploring an ancient Maori pa site (a fortified village).
 Otatara Pa is near Taradale between Napier and Hastings.

-Wineries and Seasonal work in Napier
+Wineries and Seasonal Work in Napier

 Napier is the main hub of New Zealand second-largest wine-making region, Hawke’s Bay.
 Hawke’s Bay produces 80% of New Zealand’s plantings of Merlot, Cabernet Sauvignon and Syrah grapes.
 Most Hawke’s Bay wines can be sampled in bars in the city centre, Ahuriri and West Quay.
 You can also visit one or many of the Hawke’s Bay wineries, the closest of which to Napier are the Mission Estate and Church Road Wineries in Taradale.
 Of course, supermarkets are the most affordable option.